tianshilu/QBRC-Somatic-Pipeline/README.md

 "java17": path (including the executable file name) to java 1.7 (needed only for MuTect).
 "ouput": the output folder, it will be deleted (if pre-existing) adn re-created during analysis.
 "pdx": "PDX" or "human" if this is PDX sample, reads will be aligned to mouse genome first.
 And unmapped reads will be mapped to the human genome.
+(4) Example data to run the pipelines can be found at XXXXXX.
+The output for the example data can be found at XXXXXXX.
 ## job_somatic.pl
 Slurm wrapper for somatic.pl for a batch of sampels and it is easy to change for other job scheduler system by revising this line of code: "system("sbatch ".$job)" and using proper demo job submission shell script.
 ### Command